 If you are selling goods or products online and some of your customers are located in North Dakota, you need to be aware of the state’s Internet sales tax rules.
-As you read, keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both at the state and federal level.
+It's also important to know that collection of sales tax on Internet sales has been a matter of ongoing debate both within individual states and at the federal level.

 The General Rule: Physical Presence in the State

 The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a physical presence.
 The physical presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
 North Dakota, that addressed the obligations of mail-order businesses to collect sales tax on out-of-state sales; the decision has been extended to include online retailers.
 Generally speaking, physical presence means:

 - having a warehouse in the state

 - having an office in the state, or

 - having a sales representative in the state.

 As you might expect, the corollary to the physical presence rule is that, if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.

 While the physical presence rule may seem clear, this is not necessarily the case.
 In Quill, the Supreme Court discusses not only physical presence, but also several types of potential nexus (connections) between a business and a state.
 Many states have used the term nexus rather than physical presence in their sales tax laws, regulations, or other official documents, and have sometimes defined nexus in ways that could go beyond physical presence.